nguyenvukhang/kitty/docs/graphics-protocol.rst

 ``OK`` responses and to ``2`` to suppress failure responses.

 .. versionadded:: 0.19.3
-   The ability to suppress responses (see :doc:`kittens/query_terminal` to query kitty version)
+   The ability to suppress responses (see :doc:`kittens/query_terminal` to query alatty version)

 Requesting image ids from the terminal